 Now, since the same crown of glory is offered to all, let us eagerly strive to become worthy of these promised blessings.

 In thinking of Paul we should not consider only his noble and lofty virtues or the strong and ready will that disposed him for such great graces.
 We should also realize that he shares our nature in every respect.
 If we do, then even what is very difficult will seem to us easy and light; we shall work hard during the short time we have on earth and someday we shall wear the incorruptible, immortal crown.
 This we shall do by the grace and mercy of our Lord Jesus Christ, to whom all glory and power belongs now and always through endless ages.
 Amen.

 This post is an excerpt from a homily by St. John Chrysostom (Hom.
 2 de laudibus sancti Pauli: PG 50, 480-484).
-It is used in the Roman Office of Readings for the Feast of the Sts.
+It appears in the Roman Office of Readings for the Feast of the Sts.
 Timothy and Titus on January 26.
 The accompanying biblical reading comes from Titus 1:7-11; 2:1-8.